-London Southend Airport

-West Rayleigh

-South Rochford (east of Airport)
+London Southend Airport West Rayleigh South Rochford (east of Airport)

-Reason for selection/ rejection: London Southend Airport is recognised as a having the potential to be a key economic catalyst within the sub-region.
+London Southend Airport is recognised as a having the potential to be a key economic catalyst within the sub-region.
 The approach of focussing additional employment development around London Southend Airport is supported by sustainability appraisal.